SEN Information Report

 All staff, both teachers and support receive comprehensive and ongoing training in meeting the needs of children with complex learning difficulties.
 A detailed induction programme is followed by a six month appraisal.

-In addition to more specialist curriculum training depending upon area of interest/expertise all staff receive Safeguarding, Manual Handling, Team Teach and Total Communication training.
+In addition to more specialist curriculum training depending upon area of interest/expertise all staff receive Safeguarding, Moving and Handling, Team Teach and Total Communication training.

-Where appropriate staff are also trained in MIDAS Minibus Driving, Wade and Rescue and medical training appropriate to the children in their care.
+Where appropriate staff are also trained in MIDAS Minibus Driving, NRASTIC and medical training appropriate to the children in their care.

 B: List Areas of Expertise

-Specific staff areas of expertise include: Manual Handling Training, Team Teach Instructors, Total Communication, Outreach Services, Duke of Edinburgh Instructors, Rebound Therapy.
+Specific staff areas of expertise include Moving and Handling, Team Teach Instructors, Total Communication, Outreach Services, Duke of Edinburgh Instructors, Rebound Therapy,

 What intervention programmes does our school run and how are they delivered?